AbstractMenus/Docs/advanced/generation.rst

 Placeholders
 ------------

+The important part of the auto-generated menus is a context placeholders.
+Each catalog uses one of the :ref:`Value Extractors <value-extractors>`.
+The usage of these extractor similar to how they uses for :ref:`Activators <input-how-to>`.
+The only difference is different prefix: ``ctg_``, and not ``activator_``.

-The important part of the auto-generated menus is special placeholders.
-During menu generation, placeholders are generated for each catalog's object that can be used almost anywhere in the menu.
+During menu generation, placeholders are generated for each catalog's object and can be used almost anywhere in the menu.

-Catalog placeholders look like this:
+Catalog placeholders looks like this:

 ::

 	%ctg_<placeholder>%

-Here ``ctg`` is a prefix, short for ``catalog``.
-A ``<placeholder>`` is a specific placeholder, which usually would be written as ``%<placeholder>%``, between the characters ``%``.
+Here ``ctg_`` is a prefix, short for ``catalog``.
+The ``<placeholder>`` is a specific placeholder from value extractor which catalog uses, or one of the common catalog's placeholders, which described in table below.

-Each catalog has its own placeholders.
-You can find them under the description of each one in the end of this page.
-However, there are also common placeholders that exist outside some catalog.
-They are described below.

 .. csv-table::
 	:header: "Placeholder", "Type", "Description"